georgekli/CatalogMatch/README.md

 ## Overview

-This project solves a critical data-matching bottleneck for a retail company. [cite\_start]Currently, sales teams and customers use unstructured, natural-language descriptions (e.g., "Need a blak polo shirt, size M"), while the inventory system operates on structured SKUs (e.g., `SKU1000172`, `Essential Shirt`, `Black`, `S`)[cite: 89, 90].
+This project solves a critical data-matching bottleneck for a retail company.
+Currently, sales teams and customers use unstructured, natural-language descriptions (e.g., "Need a blak polo shirt, size M"), while the inventory system operates on structured SKUs (e.g., `SKU1000172`, `Essential Shirt`, `Black`, `S`)[cite: 89, 90].

-[cite\_start]The existing manual matching process is slow (2-3 hours/day) and causes costly fulfillment errors and lost sales [cite: 92-95].
+The existing manual matching process is slow (2-3 hours/day) and causes costly fulfillment errors and lost sales [cite: 92-95].

 This system automates the process by: